-In the town of Tahoe City, right on the water of Lake Tahoe, sits a small house called the Gatekeeper’s Museum.
-This museum is dedicated to the house and person that manned the Tahoe Dam back in the early 1900’s.
-It features a complete replica of the house that was built-in that time, the beautiful dam and bridge, as well as exhibits dedicated to Native American baskets and bears.
-It is a unique way to see some of the area’s history, here is all the information.
+In the town of Tahoe City, right on the coast of Lake Tahoe, sits a small house called the Gatekeeper’s Museum.
+This museum is dedicated to the house and person that manned the Tahoe Dam back in the early 1900s.
+It features a complete replica of the house that was built during that time, the beautiful dam and bridge, as well as exhibits dedicated to Native American baskets and bears.
+It is a unique way to see some of the area’s history; here is all the information.

 - Cost: $5